 Throughout his career, Tony has maintained a commitment to professional standards and to training and developing future generations of surveyors.
 Tony has been an External Examiner to quantity surveying courses at Leeds Beckett University and The University of Salford.
 Together with Professor Brian Atkin, Tony was responsible for establishing an MSc course at Reading University enabling holders of non-cognate degrees to qualify as chartered Quantity Surveyors.
 He maintains an active role in the training of Graduates and Apprentices.

-Tony is a Fellow of the Royal Institute of Chartered Surveyors and a Member of the Expert Witness Institute.
+Tony is a Fellow of the Royal Institution of Chartered Surveyors and a Member of the Expert Witness Institute.

 Chair of the Construction Industry Council from 2014 to 2016, he continues to be a Member of CIC’s Management Board and is CIC’s Inclusive Environment Champion.